Modern History Playlist

 Young Bengal Movement

-The Young Bengal Movement, led by Henry Louis Vivian Derozio in the 1820s–1830s, was a radical socio-intellectual reform initiative in Calcutta that promoted rationalism, liberty, women’s education, and criticism of orthodox traditions.
+The Young Bengal Movement, led by Henry Louis Vivian Derozio in the 1820s–1830s , was a radical socio-intellectual reform initiative in Calcutta that promoted rationalism, liberty, women’s education, and fierce criticism of orthodox Hindu traditions, inspired by the European Enlightenment.

-The Young Bengal Movement, led by Henry Louis Vivian Derozio in the 1820s–1830s, was a radical socio-intellectual reform initiative in Calcutta that promoted rationalism, liberty, women’s education, and criticism of orthodox traditions.
+The Young Bengal Movement, led by Henry Louis Vivian Derozio in the 1820s–1830s , was a radical socio-intellectual reform initiative in Calcutta that promoted rationalism, liberty, women’s education, and fierce criticism of orthodox Hindu traditions, inspired by the European Enlightenment.

 Fun Facts

-Derozio was only 22 years old when he died of cholera, yet left a huge intellectual impact.
+Derozio was only 22 years old when he died of cholera, yet his intellectual influence on his students was immense and revolutionary.

 Mains Key Points